 Officers undertook a review of community funding and grant schemes to give appropriate eligible options.
-The Arts Council funding was specifically mentioned, however their grants were still prioritising organisations recovering from Covid and the scheme would be unlikely to meet grant criteria.
+The Arts Council funding was specifically mentioned; however their grants were still prioritising organisations recovery through covid or the scheme would be unlikely to meet grant criteria.

-The following grants were reviewed, and officers believe a Rugby Street Art project would meet the individual criteria:
+The following grants were reviewed and officers believed a Rugby Street Art project would meet the individual criteria: